STATS 765 : Statistical Learning for Data Science

 - Discuss the individual and social impacts of widespread use of accurate and inaccurate predictive models, and the ethical implications for data scientists (Capability 1, 2, 4 and 5)

 - Fit neural network models to real data sets and evaluate their accuracy (Capability 1 and 3)

 - Prepare data in the form needed for modelling when given a data set and relevant domain information (Capability 1 and 3)

 - Choose an appropriate modelling technique and feature set and explain the choice when given a data set and relevant domain information (Capability 1, 3 and 4)

 |Project||20%||Group & Individual Coursework|

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 3 hours of lectures, a 1 hour lab, 2 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.
+For this course, you can expect about 3 hours of lectures, a 1 hour lab, 2 hours of reading and thinking about the content and 6 hours of work on assignments and/or test preparation each week.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.